Wok: Other wok-like pans

 Wok-like pans are found in many culinary traditions around the world, often adapted to local cooking styles and ingredients while maintaining the core utility of a deep, curved vessel suited for high-heat cooking and stir frying.

 In Indonesia, a wok-like pan is known as a penggorengan or wajan (also spelled wadjang, from Javanese language, from the root word waja meaning "steel").
 In Malaysia, it is called a kuali (small wok) or kawah (big wok).
 Similarly, in the Philippines, the wok is known as kawali in Tagalog or kalaha in Cebuano (Philippine Spanish: carajay), and it is called talyasi in Kapampangan.
 Bigger pans used for festivals and gatherings are known as kawa in most languages of the Philippines.

-In northern Mexico and the southwestern United States, a pan called a discada originally fashioned from an old plow disc and repurposed as a cooking surface.
+In northern Mexico and the southwestern United States, there is a pan called a discada originally fashioned from an old plow disc and repurposed as a cooking surface.
 Used traditionally in vaquero cooking, giving it the "cowboy wok" nickname, it is placed over an open flame or gas burner and used to prepare a variety of meat-heavy discada dishes.
 Its concave shape and durability mirror the wok’s utility, particularly in outdoor cooking contexts.

 In Turkey and central Asia, a similar utensil is called a kazan.
 Traditionally made of cast iron or aluminum, the kazan is a large, deep, round-bottomed pot used for cooking over open flames.
 It is widely used in the preparation of pilaf, soups, and stews, often during communal or outdoor gatherings.
 Though it lacks a handle and differs slightly in form, the kazan’s shape and function closely resemble a wok, particularly in its ability to cook large quantities with direct heat.

 In India, a similar pan is called karahi.
 In Japan, the wok is called a literally "Chinese pot" (中華鍋, chūkanabe).
 In South India, the Chinese wok became a part of South Indian cooking, where it is called the cheena chatti (literally, "Chinese pot" in Malayalam and Tamil).

 In Spain, a similar wide, shallow pan known as the paellera or paella pan is used to prepare paella and other rice-based dishes.
 Though it has a flat bottom and does not share the wok’s concavity, the paella pan performs a comparable role in distributing high heat evenly over a large surface, ideal for cooking food quickly and uniformly.